genebarker/java/README.md

 This production proven image of headless Java on Debian just got a little better...
 Enjoy!

-- upgraded OS to Debian 8.5
+- upgraded OS to Debian 8.9
-- upgraded OpenJDK Runtime Environment to 1.8.0_91
+- upgraded OpenJDK Runtime Environment to 1.8.0_131
-- improved this readme

 ## How to Use
 For usage info, just run the image without a command: